Get quick answers on weather, sports & more

 - “How many kilometers is 50 miles?”

-To speak to your watch to find the calculations for math problems, say the following: "What is the square root of 2209?"
+To find the calculations for math problems, say something like: "What is the square root of 2209?"

-To speak to your watch to look up events, such as upcoming holidays, say the following:
+To look up events, such as upcoming holidays, use phrases like:

 - "When is sunset?"